vtereshkov/vdrift/README.md

 racing in mind.
 It is released under the [GNU General Public License (GPL) v3](http://www.gnu.org/licenses/gpl-3.0.en.html).
 It is currently available for FreeBSD, Linux, Mac OS X and Windows.

 This VDrift fork supports embedded scripting with [Umka](https://github.com/vtereshkov/umka-lang) to let you design, tune, debug and test your own racing car autopilot.
 When you engage the autopilot by pressing `F10`, the autopilot logic contained in [control.um](https://github.com/vtereshkov/vdrift/blob/master/control.um) and [track.um](https://github.com/vtereshkov/vdrift/blob/master/track.um) is invoked.
-The default scripts implement a vanilla PD (proportional/differential) controller, which is not quite satisfactory at high speeds but that can serve as a starting point for your experiments.
+The default scripts implement a vanilla PD (proportional/differential) controller, which is not quite satisfactory at high speeds but can serve as a starting point for your experiments.
 The Umka interpreter supports "warm reload" by recompiling the scripts every time you engage the autopilot.

 Mission Statement
 -----------------